 Wool gives a fabric that breathes, is elastic, gives natural odour control, warms us when we are cold and cools us when we overheat.
 Wool is also naturally fire retardant.
 These qualities give wool a wide and diverse range of uses.

+We carefully select yarn from the best Scottish and Italian mills.
 Our yarn suppliers have stringent sustainability commitments in human resources and local communities, traceability, and environmental protection.

 The fleeces that we use for handspinning are sourced locally, or within the UK, and always from vetted crofter or farmers.
 All our materials are responsibly sourced, and almost every piece of equipment we use has been hand-made by specialised artisans.